RicharddeYoung/HWA-Monster-Project/README.md

 ## Running the tests

-Once you have the code open within your preffered IDE, you need to select the top level of the src/test/java and launch as Unit Test to begin testing.
+Once you have the code open within your preffered IDE, you need to select the top level of the src/test/java and launch as JUnit Test to begin testing.
 ![image](https://user-images.githubusercontent.com/103578351/172025693-d46b387b-881d-4b6d-8625-75b86923e45b.png)